Foxby equivalence relative to $C$-$fp_n$-injective and $C$-$fp_{n}$-flat modules: Abstract

 \section{Abstract}

-Let $R$ and $S$ be rings, $C= {}_SC_R$ a (faithfully) semidualizing bimodule, and $n$ a positive integer.
-In this paper, we first introduce the concepts of $C$-$fp_n$-injective $R$-modules and $C$-$fp_n$-flat $S$-modules.
-Then we investigate the classes of these modules, namely $Cfp_nI(R)$ and $Cfp_nF(S)$, respectively.
-We study the existence of $Cfp_nI(R)$ and $Cfp_nF(S)$ preenvelopes and covers.
-Also, we investigate Foxby equivalence relative to $C$-$fp_n$-injective $R$-modules and $C$-$fp_n$-flat $S$-modules.
-Finally, we give some applications over commutative rings.\\ \\ {\bf Keywords:} $C$-$fp_n$-flat modules; $C$-$fp_n$-injective modules; Foxby equivalence; semidualizing bimodules.\\ {\bf 2020 Mathematics Subject Classification:} 16E10; 16E30; 16E65; 16P70.
+Let $R$ and $S$ be rings, $C= {}_SC_R$ a (faithfully) semidualizing bimodule, and $n$ a positive integer or $n=\infty$.
+In this paper, we introduce the concepts of $C$-$fp_n$-injective $R$-modules and $C$-$fp_n$-flat $S$-modules as a common generalization of some known modules such as $C$-$FP_{n}$-injective (resp. $C$-weak injective) $R$-modules and $C$-$FP_{n}$-flat (resp. $C$-weak flat) $S$-modules.
+Then we investigate $C$-$fp_{n}$-injective and $C$-$fp_{n}$-flat dimensions of modules, where the classes of these modules, namely $Cfp_nI(R)_{\leq k}$ and $Cfp_nF(S)_{\leq k}$, respectively.
+We study Foxby equivalence relative to these classes, and also the existence of $Cfp_nI(R)_{\leq k}$ and $Cfp_nF(S)_{\leq k}$ preenvelopes and covers.
+Finally, we study the exchange properties of these classes, as well as preenvelopes (resp. precovers) and Foxby equivalence, under almost excellent extensions of rings. \\ \\ {\bf Keywords:} $C$-$fp_n$-flat modules; $C$-$fp_n$-injective modules; Foxby equivalence; semidualizing bimodules.\\ {\bf 2020 Mathematics Subject Classification:} 16E10; 16E30; 16E65; 16P70.